Tobi-De/fuzzy-couscous/docs/the_cli/index.rst

 The CLI
 =======

-The falco CLI is available you install the package.
+The falco CLI is available when you install the package.
 It is home to some command that I hope you will find useuful through the Lifecycle of your project, from starting the project through to deployment.

 .. hint:: Install the cli